maxim-kukushkin/VoronYetAnotherBurner/docs/BOM.md

 - PTFE tube ~30mm length (better to have some extra), 4mm outer diameter, ~1.8mm inner diameter (to use between the extruder and the hotend)
 - Bowden tube (to guide the filament into the extruder)
 - 3x awg 26-30 wires, preferably different colors, ~50cm each (better to have some extra) (for LEDs)
-- Molex Micro-Fit 3.0 male (this is what LDO kits use, it may vary based on when LED connector is already being used in the printer)
+- Molex Micro-Fit 3.0 male (this is what LDO kits use, it may vary based on what LED connector is already being used in the printer)
 - For JST-XH 2-pin splitter:
   - 2x JST-XH 2-pin female plugs
   - 1x JST-XH 2-pin male plug